marciocafebabe/shopping-cidadao/README.md

-# ShoppingCidadao
+# CitizenShopping
- Projeto exportado da Eclipse IDE.
- Programa para praticar Arrays e laços de repetição.
+ Program to practice Arrays and repetition structures